ebenz99/epiet/README.md

 Looking back, I'm the first to admit the interpretation of this language is far from intuitive.
 Looking at the `execute` function in `painterModules/interpreterModule.py` is probably the best way to get a clear sense of what's going on with the instructions.
 There are three registers (r1, r2, and r3), along with one accumulator that is the destination for loaded values.
 There's also a stringRegister, which can be used as a buffer for printing to the screen.

 The direction of interpretation is a `snake` starting from the top left.
 It reads in the first row from left to right, the second from right to left, the third from left to right, and so on.
-Programs are saved as txt files with lists of pixel values
+New instructions are only read upon a **change** in color, making the pass statements imperative for calling the same operation more than once in a row.
+Programs are saved as txt files with lists of pixel values.

 ### Instruction Types